seanbradley/seanbradley/README.md

     ./describe_instances.sh

-17) SSH into the EC2 instance (requires the public address of your instance)...

-    ssh -i ~/.ssh/<yourkeypair>.pem ec2-user@ec2-XX-XXX-XX-XX.compute-1.amazonaws.com
+17) Insert the public DNS into the connect_ec2 and transfer_install_codedeploy scripts...

+    ./transfer_install_codedeploy.sh

+You will need to install the CodeDeploy agent on the machine if it is not included with your AMI from spin_up_instances.sh.

+You then need to connect to the new EC2 instance via your connection script and run...

+    ./install_codedeploy.sh

+You will need the following...

+    aws_access_key_id
+    aws_secret_access_key
+    aws_default_region
+    output_format

+These can be retrieved from the values you used for the AWS credentials on your local machine, like so...

+    cat ~/.aws/credentials

 Remember: when SSH'ing, regular EC2 Linux instances have "ec2-user"; Ubuntu instances use "ubuntu".
 Remember, too, that you must chmod 400 the pem file of your keypair.

 NOTE: You're Security Group must allow for inbound connections on the appropriate port, and/or from your IP.
 Restricting access from other IPs is best practice.

 18) Confirm that the Code Deploy Agent is installed...